amygorgon/didtyronzil/docs/W3C-dids.md

 The DID-Controller is the entity that has the capability - as defined by the DID-Method - to make changes to a DID-Document.

-For the current version of the tyronZIL DID-Method, the user is the sole Controller of their DID.

 ## DID-Document

 A DID is resolvable to a DID-Document, which contains data associated with the DID, such as cryptographic material, verification methods and service endpoints relevant to interactions with the DID-Subject.
 The DID itself is the value of the 'id' property.